 In Spring 2014 the Middle States Commission on Higher Education (MSCHE) approved new accreditation standards.
-The guiding principles are: centrality of mission; innovation; student learning; and continuous improvement.
-Seven Standards for Accreditation and Requirements of Affiliation replace the 14 Characteristics of Excellence in Higher Education standards that we used for our 2004 and 2014 self-studies.
+Seven Standards for Accreditation and Requirements of Affiliation replace the standards that the College used in its 2004 and 2014 self-studies.
 The seven standards are:

 - Mission and Goals;

 - Design and Delivery of the Student Learning Experience;